lucaoliano/cordova-plugin-background-geolocation/README.md

 #### Android Permissions

 Android 6.0 "Marshmallow" introduced a new permissions model where the user can turn on and off permissions as necessary.
-When user disallow location access permissions, `backgroundGeolocation.start` method error callback will be called with error code: 20.
+When user disallow location access permissions, error configure callback will be called with error code: 20.

 #### Notification icons